BPhanuphong/Cat-breed-images-classification/README.md

 ## :triangular_flag_on_post: Result<a name="result"></a>
-Result of the fine-tuned 3 models will compare with base model of thier models.(*base model: Pre-trained model before fine-tuning*)
+The result of the fine-tuned 3 models will compare with the base model of their models. (*base model: Pre-trained model before fine-tuning*)

-*Note:* The results of the models to compare the performance were obtained by running the models with 6 different initial weight ([random seed](#seed)), Then show the result in the form of MEAN+-SD.
+*Note:* The results of the models to compare the performance were obtained by running the models with 6 different initial weights ([random seed](#seed)), Then showing the result in the form of MEAN+-SD.

 ### :crossed_swords: 1.
 Compare Model: Base Model vs Fine-Tuned Model